-The possibility of Jesus' imminent coming apparently caused some in Thessalonica to quit.
-Paul warns against idleness as a contradiction of his teaching.
+The possibility of Jesus' imminent coming apparently caused some in Thessalonica to quit some of their normal daily activities.
+Paul warns against idleness, saying that it is a contradiction of his teaching.
 Paul was not idle among them as he worked to provide for his own needs.
 The problem with idleness is twofold: the idle are not busy doing the Lord's work as they could be, and they too easily become busybodies.

 This chapter may at first reading appear to have little to do with the modern church.
-As I observe the situation in many churches today, the application becomes clearer.
-I wonder if we fail to be busy in God's work and are busy with the wrong things.
-I wonder (when we spend time talking about one another) if we have too much time on our hands and are spending too little time in God's work.
+As we observe the situation in many churches today, the application becomes clearer.
+I wonder if the modern church fails to be busy in God's work because we are busy with the wrong things.
+I wonder, especially when we spend time talking about one another, if we have too much spare time on our hands and are spending too little time in God's work.
 I wonder if we are too dependent on others for things we could do for ourselves.

 Dear God, help us be busy in the things that you want us to be busy in.
 Help us to be busy in things that bring you glory and advance the cause of Jesus Christ.
 Help us encourage one another and lift up the weak.
 Help us reach out to those who are troubled.
 May our lives this day be what you want them to be, we pray in Jesus' name, Amen.